 Hi, I'm Francis Nguyen

-I'm a Computer Science PhD student at the University of British Columbia where I am advised by Professor Tamara Munzner.
+I'm a Computer Science PhD Candidate at the University of British Columbia where I am advised by Professor Tamara Munzner.
 I am member of InfoVis group at UBC and the Design for People initiative at UBC.

 My research interests rest at the confluence of information visualization, human-computer interaction, and systems.
 Particularly, I'm interested in data provenance and its broad uses in visualization and HCI.
 I'm currently working on domain applications of visualization utilziing data provenance in security, software learning, and reproducibility.
 I also have an ongoing interest in the power of design spaces and frameworks in HCI research.